 It is vitally important to note that the requirements around the data collected for the Grade 12 PAT changed in 2021.
 The requirements became more specific, especially regarding the “extra data from a source other than your questionnaire” requirement of previous years.
 You are now expected to collect data from a separate source and compare the information derived from your questionnaire to this extra data source — this will require a bit of extra planning to ensure that you can find data “external” data to match with your questionnaire data.

 Create a questionnaire as a one-page Word document.
 Remember to use the correct Word skills to create an attractive, professional document.
 Use skills such as columns to maximise the use of the space available on the page, remembering to add enough white space to maintain readability!

 Tip: Your name, surname & the name of your school must appear in the footer to make it easier to keep track of the hard copies!

 Your goal is to collect data that you will be able to analyze as required — most importantly: you need numeric data!

 Your questionnaire needs an appropriate heading and a short explanatory introduction.
 You should include information explaining what the data is for and how it will be stored and used (in accordance with POPIA).

 “POPIA Disclaimer: You understand and agree that all information provided, whether personal or otherwise, may be used and processed by the owner of this questionnaire.
 Your data will be anonymised and will only be used for the purposed of my research project.”

 Create a sub-heading: “Biographical Questions”.
 This set of questions gathers information about the respondent.
 You can collect Surnames and Names, but be sure to make it clear that this information is optional as many respondents will prefer to remain anonymous.
 Include a minimum of 4 questions such as:

 - Area of residence

-Create a second sub-heading: “Topic questions” (in an automatically numbered list):
+Create a second sub-heading: “Topic questions”.
+Under the heading start an automatically numbered list: